Define a reusable and lazy pipeline

 - Is the pipeline creating intermediate collections when processing items through the pipeline?
 For example, in Scala, all intermediate operations do create a collection (each map and filter)

-- when exactly is the pipeline execution triggered?
+- When exactly is the pipeline execution triggered?

 In scala

-Note: see thisinsightful comment on SO: https://stackoverflow.com/questions/31664918/does-scala-has-intermediate-terminal-ops-as-java8-has
+Note: see this insightful comment on SO: https://stackoverflow.com/questions/31664918/does-scala-has-intermediate-terminal-ops-as-java8-has

 |